MedhavratSaini/Scientific-Calculator--Project-1-Vityarthi/Statement.md

 Bar Graph (User-defined categories, corresponding numerical values, title, and axes labels)

-Pie Chart (User-defined labels, sizes, and colors)
+Pie Chart (User-defined labels, sizes, and colors

+The main feature of the program is the combined funcionality of the mathematical functions along with the data visualisation tools, as in many affordable calculators the data visulaisers are absent.